-We also visited the home of Beatrix Potter, early twentieth century author of the Peter Rabbit series of books.
+We also visited the home of Beatrix Potter, the early 20-century author of the Peter Rabbit series of books.
 She lived at Hill Top Farm in Near Sawrey, located between Lake Windermere and Hawkshead.
 Here we purchased copies of a couple of her books for our granddaughters.

-While in the Lake District we stayed at another scenic and quaint Bed and Breakfast, Nab Cottage.
+While in the Lake District we stayed at another scenic and quaint bed-and-breakfast, Nab Cottage.
 This house, within walking distance of Wordsworth’s Dove Cottage, was once the home of Wordsworth’s friend, the writer Thomas de Quincy.
 Samuel Taylor Coleridge also lived here for a time.
 Quincy was addicted to opium and his opium room can still be seen in the cottage.
 Wordsworth often visited in the home.
 Originally built in 1565 and extended in 1702, some original parts of the structure are still here.
-This Bed and Breakfast made the place we had stayed at in Kent seem very modern.
-It was not the most comfortable stay we had in the UK but well worth the stay because of the ambience.
+This bed-and-breakfast made the place we had stayed at in Kent seem very modern.
+It was not the most comfortable stay we had in the UK but well worth the stay because of the ambiance.

 From the Lake District we headed north to Scotland.
 Because of our illness a few days prior, we cut our time in Scotland short.
 We had planned to visit Robert Burns’ home, Loch Ness, and Edinburgh, but only visited Edinburgh.
 We did not have favorite authors whose homes we were visiting here even though Edinburgh does have a rich literary history.
 In fact, it was declared the first UNESCO City of Literature in 2004, and was the home of many famous authors from Sir Walter Scott to J.K.
 Rowling who began her first Harry Potter book in a coffee shop here.